fenago/spark-scala-examples/lab-guides/Lab_18.md

 Conclusion:
 -----------

-In this article, you have learned how to convert Spark RDD to DataFrame and Dataset, we would need these frequently while working in Spark as these provides optimization and performance over RDD.
+In this lab, you have learned how to convert Spark RDD to DataFrame and Dataset, we would need these frequently while working in Spark as these provides optimization and performance over RDD.